pulkitcollier/CloudComputingFinal/k-means/README.md

 if sentiment score 1 std above mean, alert: user is happier;
 elif acitivty 1st lower and sentiment is 1 std lower, alert: user is sadier and low activity;
 elif sentiment is 1 std lower, alert: user is sadier;

+### data required to predict cluster label
+features: followerCount, favoritesCount, friendsCount, statusesCount, activity_count, averaged_scores `averaged_scores` is the aggregated tweet sentiment scores per week / total number of tweets per week

+### running logic
+1. when each tweet flushes in, backend calls Natural Language Understanding API to get its sentiment score
+2. backend keeps a counter of the weekly aggregated score (weekly_score += score) in the database or stores each tweet_id, its score and a time stamp nto the database , and calculate each user's aggregated sentiment score on a weekly basis.
+3. backend keeps a counter of number of tweets made by the user on a weekly basis, or simply keeps tweet_id and time_stamp in the database, and perform SQL count every week.
+4. each week, clf.predict([followerCount, favoritesCount, friendsCount, statusesCount, activity_count, averaged_scores]), and given cluster id, get the alert threshold for each user.